 You must also send one of the following:

 - an official or certified copy of a certificate showing the name change, such as a marriage, civil partnership or gender recognition certificate

 - a statement of truth

-- a statutory declaration - sworn before someone able to take oaths, eg a solicitor
+- a statutory declaration - sworn before someone able to take oaths, such as a solicitor

-If you send a deed poll, statement of truth or statutory declaration, and you’re not using a conveyancer, you also need to send a confirmation of identity in your former name.
+If you send a deed poll, statement of truth or statutory declaration, and you’re not using a conveyancer, you also need to send:

 Return to your original surname